leoloso/leoloso.com/src/posts/demonstrating-pop-api.md

 ```
 fieldName(
-  key1: value1,
-  key2: value2
+  fieldArgs
 )@alias<
   fieldDirective(
-    key3: value3,
-    key4: value4
+    directiveArgs
   )
 >
 ```

+The syntax is described in detail in [its GitHub repo](https://github.com/getpop/field-query).
+I will keep explaining how it works below, while implementing the use case.

-> **Note:** Firefox handles the multi-line query: Copy/pasting it into the URL bar works perfectly.
+> **Note:** Firefox already handles the multi-line query: Copy/pasting it into the URL bar works perfectly.
 For Chrome and Safari, though, we must strip all the whitespaces and line returns before pasting it to the URL bar.
 (Conclusion: use Firefox!)

 ### Implementing the Query (with explanations along the way)